robertwenner/comics/doc/outputs.md

   passed to the template as `max`.
 Defaults to 10, meaning the feed will have the 10 latest comics.

-* `output`: the file name of the output file.
+* `outfile`: the file name of the output file.
 This will always be within the `outdir` output directory, plus a language specific directory (the language name in lower case), e.g., `generated/web/english/atom.xml` for the atom example above.
 Defaults to the lower-case feed name plus an